OK, today I am going to take a break from doing book summaries to talk about something which has been lingering in my mind for some time now.

 It takes time.
 And I mean lots of time.
 Selling a house is not just about showing off your home to potential buyers or fixing your front yard to make it look pretty and appealing.
 Selling a house means putting up ads, working on the papers, talking to your lender, talking to inspectors and getting repairs done and a whole lotta waiting.
 And by a lot, I mean a LOT.
 That’s not even the worst part of it.
 Selling your home on your own means always being available to accommodate buyers who want to look at your house.
 If you have a day job, or has a kid who’s at a demanding age, it might not be the best time to sell your house alone.
 I used to sell bungalows (like Mirage On The Lake) and it really took a toll on me.

-Taking criticisms might not be easy as the owner of the house.
+Special note: taking criticisms might not be easy as the owner of the house.
 When you’re selling the house with an agent, you are encouraged to be out of the house during showing and for two good reasons: (1) your presence would intimidate the buyer, as it may feel like an invasion to be snooping around someone else’s house (especially so when your unit is of the Arcoris type) and being watched while at it, and (2) you might not be brave enough to take in whatever bad stuff they say about your house.
 Selling FSBO won’t save you from either of these, especially the 2nd reason.

 It might cost you money or some opportunities.
 Your relative inexperience could prove costly, especially in the areas of home inspection, paperwork, and a ton of other things.
 And without access to exclusive listings, you home sale ad is so limited to whatever ad listing you can possibly get a hold of.
 And even those, without the same connections that other pros have, everything might be sold to you much, much more expensively.